not-elm/bevy-input-sequence/README.md

 ## KeySequence Creation Patterns

 `KeySequence::new` now returns `KeySequenceBuilder`, which implements `Command`.
-Therefore, you need to call `Commands::add` instead of `Commands::spawn`.
+Therefore, you need to call `Commands::queue` instead of `Commands::spawn`.

 ```rust
 use bevy::prelude::*;